F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_profile_http.md

 The `enforcement` block supports the following:

 * `known_methods` - (Optional , `list`) Specifies which HTTP methods count as being known.
 Removing RFC-defined methods from this list will cause the HTTP filter to not recognize them.
-Default value is [CONNECT DELETE GET HEAD LOCK OPTIONS POST PROPFIND PUT TRACE UNLOCK].
-If no value is specified, then default value will be added to such responses.
+Default value is [CONNECT DELETE GET HEAD LOCK OPTIONS POST PROPFIND PUT TRACE UNLOCK].If no value is specified while creating, then default value will be assigned.
 In order to remove it, [""]  list is to be passed.

 * `unknown_method` - (Optional , `string`) Specifies whether to allow, reject or switch to pass-through mode when an unknown HTTP method is parsed.
 Default value is allow.
 If no string is specified, then default value will be assigned.